Bookports/Bookports/doc/IDEAS.md

 Library patrons can also use the app to check out books, share book details with friends, or save on a 'wishlist' for later borrowing.

+However, not sure how anti-theft detectors would work with that, as only the barcode would be scanned, and RFID tags wouldn't be disabled -- not everyone has a NFC-capable phone, so to assume RFID tags would be easy to disable _universally_ is a poor assumptions.

+On the other hand, are anti-theft detectors necessary, other than to alert staff of a book being taken out without being scanned?

 ## Topology
 Decentralisation _might_ be an option, but I think for the majority of